Frequently Asked Questions

 Another topic for deeper inquiry would be how specifically students and/or staff would be served by whatever your organization is offering.
 Typically, we have standing phone calls every week with organizations to finalize details; however, that is dependent upon the proposal and the organization in relation to district needs.

 9. You mentioned that you take applications from individuals inside the district and out of the district.
 For those from within the district, what does this look like, who are these people and what does their application look like?

 Of the 14 entities interviewed during the 2017-2018 Call for Quality Schools proposal cycle, 9 (65%) were selected to move forward into negotiations.
 Of the 9, 33% represented in-district applicants, 11% were joint in-district and external applicants and 56% were external applicants.
 Potential partners continued with the due diligence and negotiation phase and did not start until the 2018-2019 school year.

 11. Could you elaborate on the timeline for starting any accepted proposals?

-The target timeline for Midland ISD is for the 2019-2020 school year.
+The target timeline for Midland ISD is for the 2022-2023 school year.
 However, a critical component in establishing any of these partnerships is the funding.
-If you are not familiar with Texas school funding, Midland ISD is a Chapter 41 district, which means we send multiple millions of dollars back to the state each year ($40 million most recently).
+If you are not familiar with Texas school funding, Midland ISD is a Chapter 49 district, which means we send multiple millions of dollars back to the state each year.
 Funding for proposals is a major factor toward partnerships.
 For the partnerships we are starting this year, approximately 90% of our work is grant funded.